-With its rugged red Outback, dramatic coastline, world-class vineyards, local produce and historic towns and cities, South Australia certainly packs a punch.
+With its rugged red outback, dramatic coastline, world-class vineyards, local produce and historic towns and cities, South Australia certainly packs a punch.

-Top things to do in South Australia
+Things to do and top attractions in South Australia

 Outback South Australia is a vast land of dry grassy plains, blood red dirt, desert country and rugged hills patrolled by emus, kangaroos and wedge-tailed eagles.
 Among the highlights are the craggy red mountains and ancient gorges that make up the Flinders Ranges, a spiritual place known for its Aboriginal rock art sites and the giant natural amphitheatre, Wilpena Pound.
+Take a guided tour to learn about the traditional owners of the land.
 An extraordinary oasis not to be missed is Lake Eyre, a huge shimmering area of dry white salt that occasionally fills when the rivers flow and hundreds of thousands of waterbirds fly in for a feast of tiny brine shrimp.
-There are plenty of Outback towns to explore, including Coober Pedy, a working opal-mining town on a moonlike plain with underground homes and plenty of local characters.
-Don't miss the small town of Parachilna, for a Feral Mixed Grill of kangaroo and emu fillets and camel sausages at the Prairie Hotel.
-Sleep under the stars, or in a caravan park or an Outback motel or hotel.
-Long distance driving tracks for 4WD vehicles, such as the 620 kilometre (385 mile) Oodnadatta Track, run through the arid interior.
-Or you can experience the heart of Australia by luxurious train on The Ghan, a legendary four day, three night journey that crosses the continent from south to north for 2979 kilometre (1851 miles) from Adelaide to Darwin (and vice versa).
-Another of the great cross-continental rail journeys of the world is the Indian Pacific, which travels for 4352 kilometres (2704 miles) from Sydney on the east coast, via Adelaide, to Perth on the west coast.
-The Overland train covers the 828 kilometres (514 miles) between Adelaide and Melbourne.

 Enjoy cultural Adelaide